ihaterecruiters/referbot/README.md

 2/ reminding: new vacancies, other people referring, new team members, are all triggers that can initiate a reminder message to the entire company from referbot. <br>

 As an MVP, the slack integration will work with Recruitee, an Applicant Tracking System (CRM for vacancies/talent). <br>
-Both LevelUp/Ihaterecruiters as well as Recruitee are in same floor in the WeWork building.
+Both LevelUp/Ihaterecruiters as well as Recruitee are in same floor in the WeWork building.<br>

+it has been done before.
+Slack integration from another ATS (Workable) with Slack. https://blog.efounders.co/how-we-made-employee-referral-as-easy-as-a-slack-command-line-66a0ac24aad#.9k766a1d3